bekadiscoteka/not-ml/README.md

 - no shame,
 - no mood,
 - no ai,
-- no hope in future,
+- no belief in future,
 - no cries
 - no motivation
+- no html,css
+- nocopyright
+- no responsibility
+- no arch linux
+- no one has been harmed while writing this code
+- no smoking
  —
 # not-ml